Zoom Quiz – Learn How to Create & Host a Zoom Quiz

 - Share the link

-Now locate your new quiz or poll in your items dashboard and click on “Embed & Share”.
+After you created the poll or landing page quiz, locate your new quiz or poll in your items dashboard and click on “Embed & Share”.
 Copy the link displayed in the popup window.
 Share it in the Zoom chat if you want people to take the quiz individually, or open it on your end and share screens if you want to go through it together as a group.

 That’s it.
 Now that you know the basics, let’s dive into some ideas and use cases that will help you get started.